If properly maintained, your portable ice maker should last for many years and be a great benefit to your home.

 Simple Steps For Maintaining Your Portable Ice Maker

-A regular maintenance schedule will help preserve your portable ice maker’s life and ensure that you’re making the highest quality ice possible.
+A regular maintenance schedule will help preserve your portable ice maker’s life and ensure you’re making the highest quality ice possible.

 Here are some simple steps to maintaining your portable ice maker.